Questions, Comments, or Corrections? Let us know!

 • Ensuring all staff are adequately trained and mentored in ongoing data collection and entering and scoring child observations.

-• GOLD Inter-rater Reliability (IRR) for teachers who have used GOLD for at least one year or are due for re-certification.
-The GOLD administrator must assign IRR to teachers via TS GOLD and teachers must complete IRR certification or recertification by December 31.
+• Ensuring that the GOLD Interrater Reliability (IRR) for teachers who have used GOLD for at least one year or are due for re-certification is completed.
+Teachers must complete IRR certification or recertification by December 31.
 Staff completing their IRR certification: refer to items #38-42 for detailed information about the IRR certification.

 • All staff new to GOLD must complete the GOLD online Professional Development module Power of GOLD by September 30.
 The Power of GOLD can be found in the develop tab on your GOLD account.
 It is a free, self-paced course, that takes about 2 hours to complete.